xTunner/frontend/docs/browser-debugging.md

 ### Sharing Circle's X Server

-If you do not want to just run your tests on Circle, but also attach to a running browser session, this can be achieved by attaching a VNC server to X.
+If you find yourself setting up a VNC server often, then you might want to automate the process.
+You can use x11vnc to attach a VNC server to X.

-Following configuration will download [`x11vnc`](http://www.karlrunge.com/x11vnc/index.html) and start it before your tests:
+Download [`x11vnc`](http://www.karlrunge.com/x11vnc/index.html) and start it before your tests:

 ```
 dependencies: